FSMargoo/Vedo-Renderer/README.md

 Vedo Render is a toy project for me, it maybe used to reproduce some paper or for some graphics experiments.

+Vedo Render is still on developing, this readme file is still in updating.

 ## How did Vedo Render Come Through the SKSL problems?

 Vedo Render is based on Skia, however, Skia's native shader language is not strong enough for render developing, so I modified it and apply some features to the SKSL.